obokhove/wetropolis20162020/feedback/README.md

 Extra pointers:
 - Grey tool back (in one of boxes behind the scenes) contains tools.
-- When an exhibition goes on longer than one (half) day, then please cover the river set-up with the blanket and the sockets and raspberry pi associated with the Galton board with the bubble wrap provided.
+- When an exhibition goes on longer than one (half) day, then please cover the river set-up with the blanket and the sockets and Raspberry-Pi associated with the Galton board with the bubble wrap provided.
 - Bring extra replacement pumps.
 - Packing up: the entire set-up fits into the back of Kia with back seats folded down.
 - Make a feedback board; collect feedback given directly.

+Fine tuning:
+- To obtain flooding evenly in the city one needs to observe the extreme case with 9s out of 0s rain in both moor and reservoir(s); to have flow over the dike evenly, one may need to level the last bit of the set-up by loosening the clamp near the city and if nbeed be put a small wooden bit or peg between support and the Wetropolis wooden frame.
+This requires "Fingerspitzengefuhl" i.e. some intuition and trial-and-error.
+- When the above does not work, more water is needed, so turn up the flow with the anlogue valves, and when there is too much flow turn them down, till you observe that it works.
+There is a climate-change setting, in which both more and a far-upstream reservoir are both peratig in since and a normal set-up with the upstream-reservoir not in operation, via simple swictch.

 Notes, future work:
 - sockets should be in one shielded box.